IntelLabs/nlp-architect/README.md

 ## Run experiments

-Prior to running the experiments, you may want to modify the model configuration files based on the number of GPUs you wish to use.
+Prior to running the experiments, you may want to modify the model configuration files based on the number of available GPUs.
 The configuration files are located in ``nlp_architect/models/aspect_extraction_with_kg/config/``.
 By default, the experiments will be split across 3 GPUs with device IDs speicfied by the ``gpus`` list of the config file.

 To run the BERT-PT experiment: